LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

       style="width: 50%; height: auto; border-radius: 8px;">
 </div>

 When trying this out in practice you can be quite surprised at how close you get to the true values.
-Unfortunately, guesstimation won’t make it into a scientific paper!
+Unfortunately, guesstimation won’t make it into a paper!

 Let’s start with a simple, albeit often flawed, approach
 ---------------------

 We need some sort of function to get a probabilistic interpretation of our parameters.
-For that we will mimic how I generated the data, particularly the probability that one could generate the data for a given set of input parameters otherwise known as the [_likelihood_](https://en.wikipedia.org/wiki/Likelihood_function).
+For that, we will mimic how I generated the data, particularly the probability to generate the data for a given set of input parameters otherwise known as the [_likelihood_](https://en.wikipedia.org/wiki/Likelihood_function).

 _Through Maths_